galNess/arxiv-reformatter/README.md

 ## Key features
-1. Strips abstracts.
+1. Strip abstracts.
-2. Highlights listings from selected authors.
+2. Highlight listings from selected authors or with specific keywords in their titles.
-3. Skips listings with specified title words (clears some hype).
+3. Skip listings with specified title words (clears some hype), or even send only marked listings.
-4. Handles two arXiv categories with individual parameters for each.
+4. Handle two arXiv categories with individual parameters for each.

 ## Usage